 University of New Orleans

 A master's degree in engineering is also available.
 Students can specialize in electrical engineering, and a variety of research opportunities are available.
-Areas of study include computing and communications, optical systems, target surveillance, data processing and power.
-Participants can choose between a thesis and non-thesis option.
+Areas of study include computing and communications, optical systems, target surveillance, data processing, and power.
+Participants can choose between a thesis and a non-thesis option.

 School Comparison: At a Glance